LorenzoGuarino/ing-sw-2019-Carta-Guarino-Maistri/README.md

 From the directory [deliverables/JARS](./deliverables/JARS), you can run the application server with the command-line command

     java -jar santorini-server.jar [socket-port-number]

+If port number is not specified a default socket port number will be used (2705)

 ### How to run CLI:
 From the directory [deliverables/JARS](./deliverables/JARS), you can run the application CLI with the command-line command